CaoHaiNam/Vietnamese-Address-Standardization/README.md

 # Vietnamese-Address-Standardization

 An python client on Vietnamese Address Standardization problem based on deep learning.
 Models was built on real dataset, which was labeled by hand.
-For more detail about data to train and test model, please contact me via gmail: chnhust1@gmail.com

 ### Requirements